 The construction of democracies is fading to make way for totalitarian and repressive States, while corporations are merging to create Megafusions and control the entire food chain and its production.

 What is the IPC+ Land, Forest, Water and Territory Working Group?

-The Working group is a space of struggle, articulation and convergence of social movements and indigenous peoples’ organizations, to defend our territories and promote our rights to territory and land.
+The Working Group (WG) is a space of struggle, articulation and convergence of social movements and indigenous peoples’ organizations, to defend our territories and promote our rights to territory and land.
 The members are the member organizations of the IPC, but support organizations also participate.

-The Working group has a coordination team, composed of political coordinators (social movements and indigenous peoples) and technical facilitators (support organizations).
+The WG has a coordination team, composed of political coordinators (social movements and indigenous peoples) and technical facilitators (support organizations).
 Currently La Via Campesina and the International Indian Treaty Council (IITC) act as political coordinators, while FIAN International ensures the facilitation of the group.

 The WG organizes international and regional meetings according to its needs, and participates in IPC assemblies.

 The WG also articulates with the regional structures of the IPC.

 What’s on the Horizon?
 The Tenure Guidelines, Credits, IPC/FIAN International

 Nury Martínez – La Via Campesina (FENSUAGRO, Colombia)